 My stay here on our first night on the river was in one of the rustic log cabins.
 The room was clean and comfortable and I definitely appreciate the en suite bath with shower and toilet out here in the wilderness.
 The Black Bar was built in 1934 and in its day, played host to Hollywood celebrities like Gregory Peck, Clark Gable and Ginger Rogers.
 A scrapbook at the lodge had fascinating newspaper article clippings depicting the long history of the lodge, including one piece about the visit here by First Lady Laura Bush.

 As we enjoyed snacks and a glass of wine on the deck of the Marial Lodge, it felt like we were staying in a tree house.
-The lodge’s living area was a very comfortable gathering spot with many books about the area, board games, and even a few musical instruments that anyone could use.
+The lodge’s living area was a very comfortable gathering spot with many books about the local area, board games, and even a few musical instruments that anyone could use.
 One interesting detail was the guide’s hall of fame where each river guide had his or her own mug displayed.
-Again, my room here was rustic but was quite comfortable.
+Again, my room here was rustic but quite pleasant.

 All the lodges had electricity for charging my camera batteries and my phone, but no cell signal.